Policy Forum Process and Rules

 Single Capital Position

-Unity of purpose and unity of performance can best advance the objectives for which the Alaska State Chamber of Commerce was formed.
-The Alaska Chamber pledges to work for State unity by promoting a better understanding of Alaska’s problems, by clarifying regional misunderstanding, by bringing to the business and professional leaders a statewide viewpoint of their problems, and thus, provides an agency for united action.
+Unity of purpose and unity of performance can best advance the objectives for which the Chamber was formed.
+The Chamber pledges to work for State unity by promoting a better understanding of Alaska’s problems, by clarifying regional misunderstanding, by bringing to the business and professional leaders a statewide viewpoint of their problems, and thus, provides an agency for united action.

 Modifying or changing the slate of positions semi-annually is confusing for elected officials and erodes the Chamber’s credibility.

-What do these changes mean for the 2017 Policy Forum?
+What do these changes mean for the next Policy Forum?

 It means that the slate of current positions were reviewed by the Legislative Affairs Committee (LAC) and all adopted positions automatically roll forward.
-Members need not vote on these positions again during the 2017 Policy Forum on Thursday, October 12, 2017.
+Members need not vote on these positions again during the next Policy Forum on Thursday, October 25, 2018.

 What if a policy position has been addressed or resolved?